 Throughout the Cascade Pass Trail, you will hike switchbacks through the forest, hike on the edge of a mountain side, passing over centuries worth of rockfall and scree fields, witness incredible glacier views, and hear squeaks and squeals from the neighborhood pikas.

 The great thing about hiking is you can turn around at any point.
 Completing hikes is always satisfying and we would’ve loved to finish the Sahale Trail and make it to the summit of Sahale Glacier, but we had a long way back to our campground.
-Additionally, Adam was just getting over a bout of COVID, and this was my first hike in a couple months after a broken foot.
-We felt incredibly satisfied with the hike we had done and knew that the Cascade Pass Trail would forever hold a spot in our top 5 favorite hikes of all time!
+We felt incredibly satisfied with the hike we had just done.
+And we knew that the Cascade Pass Trail would forever hold a spot in our top 5 favorite hikes of all time!

 *NOTES*